vatpy-code/vatpy/README.md

 - If you have any issues installing Vatpy, please do not hesitate to contact any of the main contributors listed below, or simply open up an issue on the GitHub repository (https://github.com/AstroJPetersson/vatpy), and we will get back to you as soon as possible.

 ## Usage
-Here, we provide a short overview on how to use Vatpy directly in the terminal, as well as in Jupyter Notebooks.
+Here, we provide a short overview of how to use Vatpy directly in the terminal, as well as in Jupyter Notebooks.

 ### How to use Vatpy in the Terminal
 *TODO*